rfrht/991A-Commander/README.md

 [Gil Kloepfer](https://www.qrz.com/db/KI5BPK) [mapped](https://www.kloepfer.org/ft991a/memory-map.txt) the FT-991 address space, and by reading content (and carefully writing memory segments), you can extend significantly the control possibilities if your FT-991A.

 ## SPR
-The `spr.sh` tool reads the content from a given memory address.
+The `spr.sh` tool reads **two bytes** from a given memory address.
 Specify the address to be read as the only argument.
 The value is hexadecimal and **must contain 4 characters**.

 ### Example
 To read the `012A` memory address: